 SaLSA is designed to eventually make use of distribution partners of all kinds, be they public libraries, schools, companies, garden groups, or community organizations.
 For now, Silicon Valley Seeds will be responsible for seeing to seed distribution, but we have plans for the future, so stay tuned…

-For seed guardians, no, there is no charge.
-For new growers wishing to make use of the system as a means of obtaining starter seed for their gardens, yes, we impose a small annual fee that is used to cover the many incidental expenses associated with running a seed lending system, which include (but are not limited to) the purchase of specialty seed, shipping expenses to obtain seeds from companies (not covered, even for donated seed), organizing and seeing to the processing of garden grown seed, maintaining seed inventories, properly storing seed, maintaining and updating the SaLSA online order system, developing various educational programs on topics related to the Silicon Valley Seeds mission (seed stewardship, seed saving, organic gardening, cooking/using garden grown produce in the kitchen, preserving the harvest, etc), office administration, photocopying of instructional materials, etc.
+No, there is no charge to users.
+However, we will be imposing a charge on public library branches wishing to make use of the system as a benefit to their patrons.
+In this way we will be able to cover the many incidental expenses associated with running a seed lending system, which include (but are not limited to) the purchase of specialty seed, shipping expenses to obtain seeds from companies (not covered, even for donated seed), organizing and seeing to the processing of garden grown seed, maintaining seed inventories, properly storing seed, maintaining and updating the SaLSA online order system, developing various educational programs on topics related to the Silicon Valley Seeds mission (seed stewardship, seed saving, organic gardening, cooking/using garden grown produce in the kitchen, preserving the harvest, etc), office administration, photocopying of instructional materials, etc.

 No!
 Absolutely not!
-Seed is always provided free of charge.
-However, until a grower becomes a seed guardian, a small fee is imposed on the use of the seed library’s online ordering system.
-Again, just to be crystal clear, seed guardian members (growers who have shown themselves to be willing and able to grow and return seed) make use of the SaLSA online system free of charge, while grower members (those who might be wanting to give gardening a try or who are interested in growing only for produce, not for seed) are charged a small fee to use the service.
-Yes, we wish to encourage those interested in organic gardening and yes, we wish to see to the establishment of a strong community of growers, but what we provide does not come without costs and we recognize that we can’t (nor should we be expected to) cover the various expenses associated with this undertaking.
+Seed will always be provided free of charge, and the SaLSA online system will remain available to anyone to be used free of charge.
+Seed librarians making use of the system will be looked on to encourage those interested in growing organically, and to foster a strong community of growers. , but what we provide does not come without costs and we recognize that we can’t (nor should we) be expected to cover the various expenses associated with this undertaking.
 If you have a better idea on how we might go about sharing the financial burdens, please let us know…

 Yes.
 We very much appreciate receiving starter seed donations from companies which supply organic seed.
 An extensive list of companies that sell organic seed to gardeners can be found on our seed companies page.

-All seeds offered through the online system (both specific varieties and grab bag offerings) are known to be open pollinated and chemically untreated, making them perfect for those looking to grow/save seed as well as those wanting to grow food within an organic gardening program.
+All seeds offered through the online system are known to be open pollinated and chemically untreated, making them perfect for those looking to grow/save seed as well as those wanting to grow food within an organic gardening environment.
 Seeds provided are those which we here at Silicon Valley Seeds believe will grow well in our south bay climate and environment.
 Heirloom seeds with rich backstories are especially sought after.
 The specific list of seeds being offered is always subject to change.

 Offered seed will always consist of a combination of both warm and cool season crops; those new to gardening might want to refer to the Silicon Valley Seeds weekly todo list to get an idea of what to plant when.
-In addition to veggies, the offerings include a number of flower seeds, mainly because we believe it important to keep our pollinators happy, but also because flowers make us smile.
+In addition to veggies, the offerings will often include a number of flower seeds, mainly because we believe it important to keep our pollinator allies happy, but also because flowers make us smile.

-No, we do not accept, nor do we support the use of, GMO seeds.
+No, we do not accept, share, or support the use of, GMO seeds.

 Hybrid (F1) seeds provide a bit of a conundrum.
 Because Silicon Valley Seeds is interested in encouraging the saving and stewarding of seeds and plants, hybrid seeds are not all that desirable because plants grown from such seed will not produce “true to type” plants (which is to say, plants with the same characteristics as those found in their parent).
 That said, hybrid seed can be of great benefit to those growers looking to solve specific pest and/or disease problems, or whose interests lie more towards the produce rather than the next generation of seeds.
 So to answer a rather interesting question with an equally interesting answer, we do not make hybrid seed available to growers through the SaLSA order system, but we do accept the donation of company supplied hybrid seeds and make those seeds available to area gardeners at our twice-yearly seed swaps.